degville/snap-docs/docs/how-to-guides/manage-snaps/set-system-options.md

-(snap-how-to-guides-manage-snaps-set-system-options)=
+(how-to-guides-manage-snaps-set-system-options)=
 # Set system options

 Snap supports a set of system-wide options that allow you to customise your snap environment.
 See [System options](/snap-reference/operations/system-options) for which options are supported.

-As with [Configuration in snaps](/snap-how-to-guides/work-with-snaps/configure-snaps), these options are changed with the `set` and `get` commands, but with a target of  *system* instead of a specific snap:
+As with [Configuration in snaps](/how-to-guides/work-with-snaps/configure-snaps), these options are changed with the `set` and `get` commands, but with a target of  *system* instead of a specific snap:

 ```bash
 $ snap set system some.option="some value"